omerhac/loadmaster/scripts/README.md

 That's it!
 The script will:
 - Find the latest successful CI build
-- Download the Windows exe
+- Download the Windows package (MSIX or extracted exe)
+- Extract the exe from MSIX if needed
-- Run it immediately
+- Run it immediately with all dependencies

+## 📦 How It Works

+React Native Windows apps build to **MSIX packages** (not raw exe files).
+The script intelligently handles this by:

+1. **First**: Looking for pre-extracted exe files from CI
+2. **Fallback**: Extracting the exe from MSIX packages automatically
+3. **Smart Setup**: Copying all DLLs and dependencies to the right location
+4. **One-Click Run**: Launching the app from the correct directory

 ## 🔧 Configuration